All Episodes

 You be the host.

-You know, the the bottom line is though, all right.
+You know, the bottom line is, though, all right, Trump, Trump brought this on himself.

-There's no there's nothing you can say.
+There's nothing you can say.

 They got him on video.

-They got it recording.
+They got it recordings.

 He is a criminal and a traitor to this country.

-And I know Okay, he's not a traitor to his country.
+Okay, he's not a traitor to his country.

-He wasn't involved, as Lindsay said in any espionage here.
+He wasn't involved, as Lindsay said, in any espionage here.

-The question was whether or not he felt in his mind, based on the Presidential Records Act, and whether or not these documents were legal to have in his possession.
+The question was whether or not he felt in his mind based on the Presidential Records Act and whether or not these documents were legal to have in his possession.

 Do you really care?

-And but but he's not a traitor to his country, so you know, let's get rid of the hyperbole.
+So, you know, let's get rid of the hyperbole.

 He was subpoenaed seven times.

-Okay, I don't know about seven subpoenas, but I know do know he was subpoenaed in the case.
+Okay, I don't know about seven subpoenas, but I do know he was subpoenaed in the case.

-And and hang on.
+And hang on.

 And if you go back, you can't not acknowledge a simple truth.